petermat/HTTP-Diff-Bot/README.md

 # HTTP-Diff-Bot

-HTTP-Diff-Bot is Django powered application to compare and alert on changes of HTTP and HTML responses.
+HTTP-Diff-Bot is Django powered application to compare and alert on changes in HTTP and HTML responses.
-Define URL or Domain to monitor and receive email every time a change is observed.
+Simple insert URL or Domain to monitor and receive email every time a change is observed.

 Features: